radar/guides/gem-development.md

 David Chelimsky and Aslak Hellesøy teamed up to create Aruba, a CLI testing tool, which they both use for RSpec and Cucumber, and now we too can use it for testing our gems.
 Oh hey, speaking of Cucumber that's also what we're going to be using to define the Aruba tests.
 Human-code-client-readable tests are the way of the future, man.

-We will define a new `group` in our _Gemfile_ now for the Cucumber things:
+We will define a new development dependency in _foodie.gemspec_ now for the Cucumber things:

-    group :cucumber do
-      gem 'cucumber'
-      gem 'aruba'
-    end
+    s.add_development_dependency "cucumber"
+    s.add_development_dependency "aruba"

 Hot.
 Let's run `bundle install` to get these awesome tools set up.